benjamin-elusers/Cell-Grid-Montage-for-yeastRGB/README.md

 * Screen name (less than 15 characters),
 * Publication reference(s)
 * Strain genotype and condition in which it was imaged,
-* Microscopy screen definition file (detailed below)
+* Microscopy screen definition file (detailed above)